-- Visit the Young Naturalists Club website to learn about nature from the safety of your own backyard during the coronavirus pandemic.
+- Visit the Young Naturalists Club website to learn about nature from the safety of your own backyard.

 - Contribute to our Citizen Science projects — the Wayne National Forest BioBlitz or Project NestWatch, which are building knowledge about species in our region.

 - Sign your children up for watershed day camps, where they spend summer days in the creeks with the crawdads and salamanders.

 - Want to investigate career opportunities and learn job skills?
 Rural Action coordinates a paid internship program that places high school students with local businesses.

 - Join your school’s Youth Climate Action Team, an environmental leadership program for high schoolers led by Rural Action and Camp Oty’Okwa

 - Intern or volunteer!
 Working with teachers at local high schools, we run a program that places students in internships at diverse local organizations.
 If your school doesn’t have an internship coordinator, you can contact us directly about interning/volunteering with our program.